iPRoBe-lab/D-NetPAD/README.md

 # Citation
 If you are using the code, please cite the paper:

-Renu Sharma, Arun Ross,"DensePAD: An Effective and Robust IrisPresentation Attack Detector",arXiv, 2020.
+Renu Sharma, Arun Ross,"D-NetPAD: An Explainable and Interpretable Iris Presentation Attack Detector",arXiv, 2020.